Blue duck: Behaviour

-This species is an endemic resident breeder in New Zealand, nesting in hollow logs, small caves and other sheltered spots.
-It is a rare duck, holding territories on fast flowing mountain rivers.
-It is a powerful swimmer even in strong currents, but is reluctant to fly.
-It is difficult to find, but not particularly wary when located.
+Blue ducks are found year-round as territorial pairs along a river.
+Single males occasionally try to take space between separated pairs as new territory.
+Once the territory is established, it is held by the single male for life.
+Juvenile or young ducks try to establish their territories near to their natal catchment which leads to high levels of genetic similarity between ducks in a territory.
+It rarely settles beyond its natal catchment.

 Diet

 The blue duck feeds almost entirely on aquatic invertebrate larvae.
-A study of blue ducks on the Manganuiateao River in the central North Island found the most common prey items were Chironomidae (midge) and cased caddisfly larvae, although cased caddisfly were less preferred and were only consumed so much because of their abundance.
+A study of blue ducks on the Manganuioteao River in the central North Island found the most common prey items were Chironomidae (midge) and cased caddisfly larvae, although cased caddisfly were less preferred and were only consumed so much because of their abundance.
 Hydrobiosidae (free-living caddisfly) and Aphrophila neozelandica (crane fly) larvae were also frequently eaten.
 Other prey included mayfly, Aoteapysche (net-building caddis) and stonefly larvae.
-The blue duck on occasion take berries and the fruits of shrubs.
+In addition to these insects, it also consumes silt, periphyton and berries from riverside plants.